 Food Network host, Ingrid Hoffmann, named Lazarus "the next big food star."
 He is a two-time Chopped Champion winner, and has been a guest on several shows including the Emmy-nominated, The Kitchen, and The Kitchen Sink, The Today Show, and judges for Chopped Junior, and Beat Bobby Flay.
 He was also a season seven co-host on Cooking Channel's, Unique Sweets.
 He has appeared as a guest on several radio shows including NPR’s Science Friday, WPR's Food Friday, and Heritage Radio Network's Feast Yr Ears.
 He has an active YouTube channel with nearly 11,000 subscribers where he shares both original and sponsored content.
 He created popular series on YouTube including My College Kitchen, Laz's Comfort Kitchen, and Soul Food Talks.
 He has worked with a range of industry leading brands including Kelloggs, Hidden Valley, Wells Fargo, 4-H, AT&T, Honda and more.

 Lazarus holds a Bachelors of Science degree from the State University of New York College at Buffalo.
-He is a proud 4-H alumus and serves as a trustee on the National 4-H Council.
-He is an advocate for hunger awareness, healthy living activist, and visits schools throughout the year to share his positive message with the next generation.
-He loves to travel and experience foods and people of different cultures.
-In his free time, he loves to walk through his favorite neighborhoods, paint, play piano, watch interviews, and films about art and food, and hang out with friends at their favorite NYC restaurants and bars.
-In other news, Lazarus is working on his first cookbook to be released in 2019 by publishing giant Penguin Random House/Avery.
+He is a proud 4-H Luminary alum and served as a trustee on the National 4-H Council.
+He is a World Food Prize Ambassador and activists for food security, hunger awareness, LGBTQ+, healthy living, and visits schools throughout the year to share his positive message with the next generation.
+He is the host of Comfort Nation on Food Network and releasing his first cookbook with the publishing giant, Penguin Random House in Spring 2019.
 He lives in New York City.